Paper 1 Question 4 Skills: Evaluation (AQA GCSE English Language) : Revision Note

 Reviewed by: Kate Lee

-Paper 1 Question 4 assesses your ability to evaluate the effectiveness of a text.
+Paper 1 Question 4 tests you on your ability to evaluate the effectiveness of a text.
 This means you must come to an informed, evidence-based personal judgement about a text and the choices made by the writer.

+Evaluation means judging how well and for what reasons a writer has made certain choices.
 As you read through a text, consider these key questions.
-These questions will help you to move from the what, to how and on to why:
+These questions will help you to move from the what, to the how and on to the why:

 Stage